leandromoreira/digital_video_introduction/README.md

 ![re-quantize](/i/re-quantize.png "re-quantize")

-This **approach isn't the best** because it doesn't take into account the importance of each coefficient, we could use a **matrix of quantizers** instead of a single value, this matrix can exploit the property of the DCT, quantizing most the bottom right and less the upper left, the [JPEG uses a similar approach](https://www.hdm-stuttgart.de/~maucher/Python/MMCodecs/html/jpegUpToQuant.html).
+This **approach isn't the best** because it doesn't take into account the importance of each coefficient, we could use a **matrix of quantizers** instead of a single value, this matrix can exploit the property of the DCT, quantizing most the bottom right and less the upper left, the [JPEG uses a similar approach](https://www.hdm-stuttgart.de/~maucher/Python/MMCodecs/html/jpegUpToQuant.html), you can check [source code to see this matrix.](https://github.com/google/guetzli/blob/master/guetzli/jpeg_data.h#L40).

 > ### Hands-on: quantization
 > You can play around with the [quantization](/dct_experiences.ipynb).